ARMmbed/mbed-littlefs/DESIGN.md

 but it does store a little bit-vector that contains a fixed set lookahead for block allocations.
 During a block allocation, the lookahead vector is checked for any free blocks.
-If there are none, the lookahead region jumps forward and the entire filesystem is scanned for free blocks.
+If there are none, the lookahead region jumps forward, and the entire filesystem is scanned for free blocks.

 Here's what it might look like to allocate 4 blocks on a decently busy filesystem with a 32bit lookahead and a total of